rmajch2/PropellerCode/README.md

 # ProellerProgram
- A simple propeller program using Juypter Notebook Need to use .dat file for program to work properly
+ A simple propeller program using Juypter Notebook.\
+ Need to use .dat file for program to work properly.